rdrr1990/kerasformula/examples/movies/kms_with_aws_movie.md

     $ reviews             <int> 2, 107, 162, 164, 331, 349, 746, 863, 252,...
     $ rating              <dbl> 4.8, 6.3, 7.7, 7.8, 8.6, 7.7, 8.1, 8.2, 7....

 How the data are cleaned affects overfitting (models that do relatively well on training data compared to test data).
 The first model omits director, the second includes, and the third includes dummies for top director (by frequency of appearance in the data) and codes the rest as "other".
+In general with neural nets, overfitting is the big concern.
+Here, we only have a relatively small number of columns and so the regularizers are disabled (as opposed to their default, L1).

 ``` r
 head(sort(table(movies$director), decreasing = TRUE))